Need help? We are available to speak to you 7 days a weekRead More

 How do you apply for a Partner visa?

 Applying for a Partner visa in Australia involves several steps and can be a complex process.
-It includes an eligibility assessment, gathering the required documentation to support your application (including evidence of your relationship, identity documents, health and character clearances, etc.), completing the online form and paying the application fee, undergoing health examinations and obtaining police clearance certificates.
+It includes an eligibility assessment, gathering the required documentation to support your application (including evidence of your relationship, identity documents, health and character clearances, etc.), completing the online form and paying the application fee, undergoing health examinations, and obtaining police clearance certificates.

 If you apply for the temporary stage (Subclass 820 or 309), you will be granted a temporary visa first, which allows you to live and work in Australia.
 After meeting specific criteria, you can apply for the permanent stage (Subclass 801 or 100) when eligible.
 This typically occurs two years after lodging your initial application.